codeworks-data/mvp-retail/README.md

 | recmetrics | 0.0.12 |

 ## Files

 ### Notebooks
-- Retail_Case_study.ipynb: is the notebook that contains the EDA we have done, and where insights in the part 1 of the article were taken from
+- Retail_Case_study.ipynb: is the notebook that contains the EDA we have done, and where insights in the part 1 of the article were taken from.
-- Evaluation.ipynb: is the notebook where we build all our recommenders (baselines included), and where we evaluated them on the test test
+- Evaluation.ipynb: is the notebook where we build all our recommenders (baselines included), and where we evaluated them on the test test.
 ### Utils
 This directory contains all recommenders (baselines included) code base, one recommender by file.
 Files names are self-descriptive:
-- content_based_recomender.py
+- content_based_recommender.py
 - collaborative_filtering_matrix_factorization.py
 - baseline_last_sold_recommender.py
 - baseline_most_sold_recommender.py